Can A Sea Turtle Eat A Box Jellyfish?

 The answer, is yes, a sea turtle can eat a box jellyfish.
 Some breeds of sea turtles have hard, dome-like heads that protect them from the potent venom of a box jellyfish, making them a top predator to this jellyfish species.

-I find the ocean's food chain fascinating, and I was surprised to learn sea turtles can be fierce underwater predators.
-Their senses, particularly their eyes, can perform well in all their environments - land, the water's surface, and deep water.
-Sea turtles can easily detect "glowing" creatures, making them ideal hunters for a variety of jellyfish species, including the box jellyfish.
+Sea turtles are fierce underwater predators, and their senses, particularly their eyes, perform well in all environments - land, the water's surface, and deep water.
+They can easily detect "glowing" creatures, making them ideal hunters for a variety of jellyfish species, including the box jellyfish.